Note: The ring pictured has a rose gold inlay. This ring has a copper inlay.

 Weathering the wood is done via an old process, whereby the wood is dipped in water mixed with ferrous sulfate, the same stuff often used as a mineral supplement.
 You can read more about that process here.
 The mixture reacts to the tannins in the wood, turning them silver, gray, or dark gray, creating a permanent color change in the wood that is unique to each piece.

-Offset Rose Gold and Elk Antler Edge
+Offset Copper and Elk Antler Edge

 The elk antler edge compliments and contrasts the dark wood of the ring.
 Perfect for the person who enjoys hunting and a bit of whiskey celebration after a successful outing.